Arjun6472/Arjun6472/README.md

-## Hi there 👋
+## Hi there

-Heyyy I am Arjun from pune,india.
-I love learning machine learning stuffs and wants to build a career in this field,My expertise is NLP and reinforcement learning.
+I am Arjun from India, I love spending time on my computer like playing games,internet surfing,researching on niche stuffs etc. I am pretty much invested in DeepTech like AI,Qauntum Computing,Machine Learning.Therefore I am quite attracted toward Machine Learning.

+I am a MLOps Engineer with expertise in Natural Language Processing And Reinforcement Learning

 ## Fun facts about me
 1.when I was kid I wanted to be a dinosaur tamer🦕.
 2.My fav animals are capybaras and otters🦦.
 3.I get zoned out easily specially in boring talks or situations🧙.
+4.My hobbies are playing guitar, Maintaing losing streak in chess and Reading cozy contemprory novels.
+5.My mbti is INFP-T(its same since 7th grade)
+6.In middle school I was pure emo,Used to write poetry and keeped journal

 🛠️ My Tech Stack